xzzhang2/xzzhang2.github.io/pages/pubs.md

 1. Zhang, X., Zhang, L., Zhang, M., Liu, Y., He, W., & Zhou, W. (2018).
 Monkey King, Naruto, and Mickey Mouse: Mapping the co-consumption network of animation protagonists in mainland China.
 Paper presented at the 68th Annual Conference of International Communication Association (**ICA**), Prague, The Czech Republic, 24 - 28 May, 2018.

-2. Zhang, X. (2017).
-Exploring the country co-occurrence network in the Twittersphere at an international economic event.
-Paper presented at the 6th China National Social Media Processing Conference (**SMP2017**), Beijing, China, 14 – 17 September, 2017.

-3. Zhang, X. (2017) Visualization, technologies, or the public?
+2. Zhang, X. (2017) Visualization, technologies, or the public?
 A text mining analysis of the articulation of data-driven journalism in the Twittersphere.
 Paper presented at the 67th Annual Conference of International Communication Association (**ICA**), San Diego, USA, 25 – 29 May, 2017.

 4. Zhang, X. & Lin, W.-Y. (2017).
 Extending the Gamson hypothesis on social media use and elite-challenging political participation: A cross-polity study.
 Paper presented at the 67th Annual Conference of International Communication Association (**ICA**), San Diego, USA, 25 – 29 May, 2017.